kr8s-org/kr8s/docs/authentication.md

 ### Service Account

-When running a Pod with a service account credentials will be mounted into `/var/run/secrets/kubernetes.io/serviceaccount` so `kr8s` will also check there.
+When running inside a Pod with a service account, credentials will be mounted into `/var/run/secrets/kubernetes.io/serviceaccount` so `kr8s` will also check there.
 However you can specify an alternate path if you know that service account style credentials are stored elsewhere.

 ```python
 import kr8s